MrFincher/git-hook-puller/README.md

 ```

 ### setup github webhook
-Create a webhook for releases in the settings of the repository you want the be automatically updated.
+Create a webhook in the settings of the repository you want the be automatically updated:
-Provide the URL to your server running the git-hook-puller (including the port) and the choosen secret.
-Select "application/json" as content type.
+- Provide the URL to your server running the git-hook-puller (including the port)
+- Enter the choosen secret
+- Select "application/json" as content type
+- Choose either *release* or *push* events.
+This needs to be the same as the event type specified in the config file.

 # Planned Features
 - https support
-- specify setup command to be run after pull (e.g. compiling)